saphalpdyl/nobrainstorm/README.md

 ### Canvas Interface with tldraw

 - **Canvas**: Engage in real-time collaboration using text, sketches, and sticky notes.
-- **AI Canvas**: Talk with AI to automatically organiz ideas into flowcharts, Venn diagrams, or X-Y graphs to reveal trends and patterns.
+- **AI Canvas**: Talk with AI to automatically organiz ideas into flowcharts, create todos, venn diagrams, or X-Y graphs to reveal trends and patterns.

 ### AI Guidance